 - Rubber Bands – place paper onto a baking tray and wrap rubber bands around it, paint rubber bands and then pull back rubber bands and let them go.

-- Milk – in a tray add milk, droplets of food colouring and use a fork to create designs by slowly mixing the colouring into the milk.
+- Milk – in a tray add milk, and droplets of food colouring and use a fork to create designs by slowly mixing the colouring into the milk.

 - Balls (bumpy balls, golf balls, basketball, tennis ball, marbles, bouncy balls etc.) – balls can be kicked, thrown, bounced or rolled onto paper to create an impression.